The internet, apps, social media, the list goes on and on...

 Click on the picture below to access the e-safety training for parents

-The School arranges annual e-safety training onsite at Grange Junior for all children, staff and parents.
-Please telephone reception to book your place on future training dates should you wish to attend.
-The training is mandatory for your child so is therefore conducted during school time. **Future training dates will be advertised on this webpage**
+The School arranges e-safety training onsite at The Grange Academy for all children, staff and parents.
+The training is mandatory for staff and your child, so is therefore conducted during school time.

 Useful Web Sites for Parents